 For all cultures

 Triple P can be used confidently with most parents, regardless of culture, or religious or linguistic background.
-Trials in Hong Kong, Japan, Iran, Panama, Chile, Romania, Germany, Switzerland, Australia and New Zealand have shown its cultural-acceptability and efficacy, while practitioners and agencies around the world report delivering Triple P successfully to parents of a variety of faiths, including Islam, Christianity, Hinduism and Judaism.
+Trials in places as diverse as Japan, Iran, Panama, Chile, Romania, Germany, Switzerland, Australia and New Zealand have shown its cultural-acceptability and efficacy, while practitioners and agencies around the world report delivering Triple P successfully to parents of a variety of faiths, including Islam, Christianity, Hinduism and Judaism.